cwmiller/broadworks-connector/README.md

 require __DIR__ . '/vendor/autoload.php';

-// Initialize by passing the OCI-P API's WSDL along with your BroadWorks portal username and password.
+// Initialize by passing the OCI-P API's WSDL (if using SOAP) along with your BroadWorks portal username and password.
 $ocip = new OcipClient('https://your-service-provider-portal.com/webservice/services/ProvisioningService?wsdl', 'portal-username', 'portal-password');

+// .. or if connecting via TCP:
+//$ocip = new OcipClient('tcp://your-service-provider-portal.com:2208', 'portal-username', 'portal-password');

 // Execute a single request to get all users in a group.
 $request1 = (new UserGetListInGroupRequest())